-Whenever payments have been made by any of the Plans for covered or non-covered expenses in a total amount, at any time, in excess of the maximum amount payable under the Plan's provision ("Overpayment"), the covered person(s) must refund to the Plan the applicable Overpayment and help the Plan obtain the refund of the Overpayment from another person or organization.
+Whenever payments have been made by any of the Citigroup Health and Welfare Plans for covered or non-covered expenses in a total amount, at any time, in excess of the maximum amount payable under the Plan's provision ("Overpayment"), the person(s) receiving benefits under the Plan(s) (the "Covered Person(s)") must refund to the Plan the applicable Overpayment and help the Plan obtain the refund of the Overpayment from another person or organization.
 This includes any Overpayments resulting from retroactive awards received from any source, fraud, or any error made in processing your claim.

 In the case of a recovery from a source other than the Plans, Overpayment recovery will not be more than the amount of the payment.
-An Overpayment also occurs when payment is made from the Plans that should have been made under another group plan.
+An Overpayment also occurs when payment is made from the Plans that should have been made under another group Plan.
 In that case, the Plans may recover the payment from one or more of the following: Any other insurance company, any other organization, or any person to or for whom payment was made.

-The Plans may, at their option, recover the Overpayment by reducing or offsetting against any future benefits payable to the covered person or his/her survivors; stopping future benefit payments that would otherwise be due under the Plans (payments may continue when the Overpayment has been recovered); or demanding an immediate refund of the Overpayment from the covered person.
+The Plans may, at their option, recover the Overpayment by reducing or offsetting against any future benefits payable to the Covered Person or his/her survivors; stopping future benefit payments that would otherwise be due under the Plans (payments may continue when the Overpayment has been recovered); or demanding an immediate refund of the Overpayment from the Covered Person.

-The Plan Administrator of the Disability Plan reserves the right to recover funds related to disability benefits for any Overpayment when a covered person receives state benefits including Workers' Compensation and Social Security benefits.
+The Plan Administrator of the Citigroup Disability Plan reserves the right to recover funds related to disability benefits for any Overpayment when a Covered Person receives state benefits including Workers' Compensation and Social Security benefits.